Ada-Audio/audio_wavefiles/cookbook/cookbook.md

 end Read_To_Memory_Per_Channel;
 ~~~~~~~~~~

-## Extract iXML chunk from a wavefile
+## Extracting the iXML chunk from a wavefile

 ~~~~~~~~~~ada